A Cryogenic Memristive Neural Decoder for Fault-tolerant Quantum Error Correction: Discussion

-Although our proof-of-concept experiment is not performed on fully integrated memristive IMC hardware, the results we have presented offer a promising pathway to realizing highly performant neural decoders using IMC and analog memristive devices.
-One interesting avenue of research is the development of a fully analog version of the memristive decoder circuit presented herein.
-Such an implementation would bring further benefits in terms of energy efficiency and processing time of the decoder.
-We note that analog activation functions have been recently reported in the literature.
-For instance, ReLU can be applied in the analog domain using multimodal transistors~\cite{Isin:2022}.
-One could therefore envision disposing of ADCs/DACs.
+Although an experimental proof of concept has not yet been performed on fully integrated hardware, the results we have presented offer a promising pathway to realizing high-fidelity neural decoders using \ac{IMC} and analog memristive devices.
+One interesting avenue for future research is the development of a fully analog version of the memristive decoder circuit presented in this paper.
+Such an implementation would bring further benefits in terms of the decoding time and energy efficiency.
+Analog activation functions have been reported in the literature~\cite{Krestinskaya_2020}.
+For instance, the \ac{ReLU} function can be applied in the analog domain using multimodal transistors~\cite{Isin_2022}.
+It is therefore possible to envision \acp{MND} using an analog activation function after the first layer instead of implementing \iac{ADC} followed by a digital activation function followed by a \ac{DAC}, as presented in this paper.
 A practical circuit would also necessitate many more electronic components to realistically perform the decoding task, some of which we did not consider here.
-For example, transimpedance amplifiers (TIA) would be needed to convert the current signals at the output of a resistive memory row to a voltage signal.
-Also, a type of analog memory unit might be necessary to store and transmit the hidden state signals back to the recurrence input ports.
+For example, \acp{TIA} would be needed to convert a current signal to a voltage signal at the output of each memristor row.
+Also, an analog memory unit might be necessary to store and transmit the hidden states' signals back to the recurrence input ports.

-In our work, we made the assumption that imperfections arising from analog or digital CMOS components (noise introduced by differential amplifiers, TIAs and ADCs/DACs, divergence of the analog activation function from ideal/numerical version in the case of a fully analog implementation, signal distortion arising from multiple recurrences, etc.) are much less critical for the memristive neural decoder's accuracy in comparison to the non-idealities exhibited by the resistive memory devices.
-However, future work should include a more exhaustive analysis of the impact of circuit-level imperfections.
-Previous studies have introduced circuit-level variations in training methodology \cite{Liu:2014, Liu:2015}.
+In our work, we made the assumption that imperfections arising from analog or digital \ac{CMOS} components (e.g., noise introduced by differential amplifiers, \acp{TIA}, and \acp{ADC}/\acp{DAC}; divergence of the analog activation function from its digital counterpart in the case of a fully analog implementation; and signal distortion arising from multiple recurrences) are much less critical in terms of the fidelity of the \ac{MND} in comparison to the non-idealities exhibited by the memristors.
+However, future work should include a more exhaustive analysis of the impact of circuit-level imperfections (e.g., using training methodologies that have been introduced~\cite{Liu_2014, Liu_2015}).